Data Export & Sharing

-Article 28 covers data sharing with goverment authorities, including law enforcement agencies.
+Article 28 covers data sharing with government authorities, including law enforcement agencies.
 Obligations regarding 1) written assurances for handling personal data in line with the DIFC DP Law 2020 or 2) a self-assessment of risk, necessity and proportionality around such sharing are set out in Article 28(1) and Article 28(2), respectively.

 Further information on these important articles in DP Law 2020 are available below.
 For starters, please conduct the Export Assessment to find out where your company stands on compliance with international data transfers requirements.

 Model Clauses for Data Export to Importers in Non-Adequate Jurisdictions

 The DIFC Standard Contractual Clauses (DIFC SCCs) at the "VIEW FILE" link below are based on a combination of those used in Europe and the UK, for ease of use across as many jurisdictions as possible.
 They provide additional safeguards in accordance with DP Law 2020, Article 27(2)(c) and as prescribed in Regulation 5 of the DIFC DP Regulations 2020.

 Please note: these are not the standard clauses referred to in Article 24(8) of the DP Law 2020.
 The Commissioner’s Office has recently published suggested Article 24 clauses and guidance.
 Whether you incorporate the Article 24 clauses or not, please ensure the content of written agreements contain, as needed, data protection clauses sufficient to discharge the obligations set out in Articles 24(5)(b)(i) and 24(5)(b)(x).
 Further information on these requirements is available here.